-The three brothers Mark, Erik and Ken Schumann, who grew up in the Rhineland, have been playing together since their earliest childhood.
+The three brothers Mark, Erik and Ken Schumann have been playing together since their earliest childhood.
 In 2012, they were joined by violist Liisa Randalu, who was born in the Estonian capital, Tallinn, and grew up in Karlsruhe, Germany.
 Those who experience the quartet in performance often remark on the strong connection between its members.
-The four musicians enjoy the way they communicate without words: how a single look suffices to convey how the other wants to play a particular passage.
+The four musicians enjoy the way they communicate without words: how a single look suffices to convey how a particular member wants to play a particular passage.
 Although the individual personalities clearly manifest themselves, a common space arises in every musical work in a process of spiritual metamorphosis.
-The quartet's openness and curiosity may be partly the result of the formative influence exerted on it by teachers such as Eberhard Feltz, or partners such as Menahem Pressler.
+The quartet's openness and curiosity may be partly the result of the formative influence exerted on it by teachers such as Eberhard Feltz, the Alban Berg Quartet, or partners such as Menahem Pressler.

 And the critics approve: “Fire and energy.
-The Schumann Quartet plays staggeringly well [...] without doubt one of the very best formations among today’s Quartet offspring, […] with sparkling virtuosity and a willingness to astonish” (Harald Eggebrecht in Süddeutsche Zeitung).
+The Schumann Quartet plays staggeringly well [...] without doubt one of the very best formations among today’s abundance of quartets, […] with sparkling virtuosity and a willingness to astonish” (Harald Eggebrecht in Süddeutsche Zeitung).
 So there is plenty of room for adventure.

 Presskit for Photos and Biography